 Types of Reports Project Management Tools Can Generate

 A good project management tool can slice and dice your data in several ways to provide the information you’re looking for.
 Here are several types of reports that project management tools should be able to generate:

 - Status report: This type of project report provides a big-picture update that anyone can look at for a quick overview of project progress.
 Status reports focus on uncovering issues with project planning.
 They show whether you’ve gone off course or fallen behind schedule and how to fix issues.

-- Risk report: This kind of project management report shows any risks the project is facing and categorizes them in order of urgency.
+- Risk report: This kind of report shows any risks the project is facing and categorizes them in order of urgency.

 - Variance report: To avoid “mission drift” on your project, you need variance reports.
 It’s surprisingly easy to veer away from your targets, so this report helps you get back on track by showing your team’s progress against project deliverables and objectives.

 Every project manager must generate reports as they’re managing projects.
 Here are some benefits to project management reporting:

 - A project reporting tool keeps things on track.
 With all the moving parts, collaboration, and stress that come with every project, project managers know it’s easy to let projects veer away from their original targets—or simply stagnate.
 Regular project reports help you stay on course and provide solutions when you run into problems.

 - A project reporting tool provides accountability.
 Every project will run into issues.
 Without some form of accountability, these issues could derail the project.
 A project reporting tool shows exactly how a project’s progress compares to its goals and where improvements need to happen as the team is managing tasks.